My Core Message:

-Nonduality is fundamental to Ken Wilber’s integral vision as it is to mine, including my recent free online book Wholeness, Fragmentation, and the Unnamable: Holism, Materialism, and Mysticism - A Mandala.
-Here I see materialism and mechanism (that to a great extent still appear entrenched in our mainstream culture and science) and holism (that seems more or less prevalent in our alternative culture and holistic science) as two complementary perspectives of the namable and mysticism as the unnamable (the mysterious).
-As I pointed out above, the namable and the unnamable can be understood as nondual (see also AQAL Map by Ken Wilber integrates the Unnamable and Namable).
+Nonduality is fundamental to Ken Wilber’s integral vision as it is to mine, including my recent free online book Wholeness, Fragmentation, and the Unnamable: Holism, Materialism, and Mysticism - A Mandala, in which I see materialism and mechanism (that to a great extent still appear entrenched in our mainstream culture and science) and holism (that seems more or less prevalent in our alternative culture and holistic science) as two complementary perspectives of the namable and I consider mysticism as the unnamable (the mysterious).
+As I pointed out above, the namable and the unnamable can be understood as nondual (see my essay on AQAL Map by Ken Wilber integrates the Unnamable and Namable).

 In the Introduction to the above Mandala book and in Chapters 4 and 5 of my free ebook Wilber’s AQAL Map and Beyond I presented a dynamic mandala that allows for many transformations, each of which produces a different mandala.
 Thus, the whole set of mandalas can be seen as a mandala of mandalas.

 Perspectivism implying the principle of complementarity recognizes that different transformations of the dynamic mandala represent different perspectives on reality that complement one another.
 Thus endless quarrels of who is right are superseded.
-Obviously perspectivism and complementarity lead to a more tolerant and more peaceful life and society.
+Obviously perspectivism and complementarity lead to a more tolerant and more peaceful life and society (see my essays on Complementarity and Perspectivism and Complementarity: AQAL, the Big Tube, and the Dynamic Mandala).
 The following concepts are implied in or related to the principle of complementarity.

 Different ways of thinking, different kinds of logic, complement each other.
 Yin-Yang thinking, both/and logic, Buddhist logic and Jain logic complement and transcend Aristotelian either/or logic.